arturitu/do-websites-dream-of-virtual-reality/README.md

 # Do websites dream of Virtual Reality
-An webGL experiment made with the Awwwards team to share ow it's possible to do WebVR today
+An webGL experiment made with the Awwwards team to share ow it's possible to do WebVR today ( Optimized for Oculus Rift & Google Cardboard )

 Demo - http://awwwards.unboring.net

 Awwwards blog entry - http://www.awwwards.com/do-websites-dream-of-virtual-reality.html

 [![Do Websites Dream of Virtual Reality?](/assets/share.jpg)](http://awwwards.unboring.net)
 # About

-This is a simple way to start to do webVR using [three.js](http://www.threejs.org), [WebVR boilerplate](https://github.com/borismus/webvr-boilerplate) & Web Audio API with THREE.Audio & THREE.AudioListener to have 3D positional audio in the scene
+This is a simple way to start to do webVR using [three.js](http://www.threejs.org), [WebVR boilerplate](https://github.com/borismus/webvr-boilerplate) & Web Audio API

 It uses [THREE.MeshLine](https://github.com/spite/THREE.MeshLine) created by [@thespite](http://twitter.com/thespite)